remal-gradle-plugins/github-repo-info/README.md

 * `githubRepositoryInfo.contributors` - provides a list of repository contributors ([example](https://api.github.com/repos/remal-gradle-plugins/github-repository-info/contributors))
 * `githubRepositoryInfo.languages` - provides a map of programming languages used in the repository with their byte size ([example](https://api.github.com/repos/remal-gradle-plugins/github-repository-info/languages))

-All these properties load data lazily.
+All these properties load data lazily and cache the result in `./build/name.remal.github-repository-info/cache` directory.
+To get updated data, you need to delete this cache directory.

 Also, you can get or configure general GitHub connection settings via the following `Property<String>` properties.
 These properties are automatically configured from GitHub Actions environment variables or remote URL in the `.git/config` file.